-Goal: To increase protection and appreciation of sanctuary resources by building greater public understanding, engagement, and stewardship throughout our highly diverse coastal communities.
+Goal: To increase protection and appreciation of sanctuary resources by building greater public understanding, engagement, recreation, and stewardship throughout our highly diverse coastal communities.

-MBNMS requires extensive education, outreach, and communication strategies to engage public constituents and help fulfill the overarching mission "to understand and protect the coastal ecosystem and cultural resources of Monterey Bay National Marine Sanctuary."
+ONMS implements extensive education, outreach, recreation, and communication strategies to engage public constituents and help fulfill the overarching mission "to understand and protect the coastal ecosystem and cultural resources of Monterey Bay National Marine Sanctuary."

 Education programs are designed to enhance public awareness and understanding of the sanctuary and its resources and build stewards to help take on the responsibility of protecting these special underwater treasures.
-MBNMS education programs are in direct alignment with the ONMS education vision and mission.
+Education programs conducted at MBNMS are in direct alignment with the ONMS education vision and mission.